-In spite of all of this, nutritionists and other health experts do not recommend a low carb diet citing that it can be too dangerous and unhealthy in the long run.
+In spite of all of this, a few stubborn nutritionists and other health experts do not recommend a low carb diet citing that it can be too dangerous and unhealthy in the long run.

 Many claim the scientific evidence behind low carb diets is insufficient and refer to them as a ‘fad’ diet.

 In this article, I will prove them wrong.

 Ten years ago, there was not much scientific evidence behind the low-carbohydrate diet, however since 2003, there have been over 27 randomized, controlled, scientific human trials.

 Randomized controlled trials are the gold standard in the public health and medical science community that prove safety, cause and effect.